DCotterill/halixia-hugo/content/ma/volunteer-for-scouts-1004.md

 layout: static
 ---

-Learn about volunteering to teach young minds new skills
+Learn about volunteering to teach young minds new skills.

 Were you a Scout, do you have skills that could be useful to teach young minds?
 Learn more about volunteering with the Scouts to help teach children new skills.